What is McKenna Syndrome?

 DIAGNOSTIC CRITERIA

-Two (2) or more of the following symptoms, resulting from prolonged and regular use of psychedelic compounds, present for a significant portion of time during a period of at least one month:
+Two (or more) of the following symptoms, each present for a significant portion of time during a period of at least one month, developing during or shortly after a period of prolonged and regular psychedelic use:

 Compulsion to Contextualize